rubyworks/reusing/README.md

 ```

 In this way the both techniques could be used via the same code, while still being modular.
+But that is a significant change to Ruby itself, and ultimately falls to Matz to decide.

 ## Copyrights